greyblake/greyblake/README.md

 # Hello there!

-My name is Sergey, I am experienced web developer.
+My name is Serhii, I am experienced web developer.
 Today my primary tech stack is Rust, PostgreSQL, TypeScript and React.
 Back in the days I used to work also a lot with Ruby and Rails.